 Scholarships.
 The Graduate School of Biomedical Sciences (GSBS) seeks to continually recruit and retain the best quality students.
-In support of that goal, GSBS offers various scholarships throughout the year.
-Information about all GSBS scholarships can be found on our website under the Current Students page: http://www.ttuhsc.edu/gsbs/current/scholarships.aspx
+In support of that goal, GSBS offers various scholarships throughout

 Statement of Intention to Graduate.
 A student planning to graduate must file a Statement of Intention to Graduate with the GSBS office at the beginning of the semester of intended graduation.
 No candidate's name will be placed on a tentative list for graduation for any graduation date unless this statement has been received in the GSBS Office by the specified deadline.
 The deadline to file the intent to graduate is posted on the GSBS website under Graduation Deadlines.